opentok/opentok-android-sdk-samples/Archiving/README.md

 }
 ```

-The method stores the archive ID (identifying the archive) to a `playableArchiveId` property.
+The `onArchiveStopped` method stores the archive identifier to a `playableArchiveId` property
+and sets `currentArchiveId` to `null`.
+The method also calls the `setPlayArchiveEnabled(false)`
+method, which disables the Play Archive menu item, and it calls `setStartArchiveEnabled(true)` to
+enable the Start Archive menu item.
+And it causes the `archivingIndicatorView` to be hidden.

-## View archives
+## Viewing recorded archives

 When the user clicks the play archive button, the `playArchive()` method opens a web page (in the device's web browser) that displays the archive recording: